-1. 18 credits of 300-level courses from Kapi'olani Community College in IT, including:

-- ITS 324 PC & Network Security and Safeguards - ITS 327 Dynamic Hyper Text Markup Language (DHTML) - ITS 328 Advanced Database Programming with VB Net - ITS 344 Small Business Server Administration, - ITS 347 Active Server pages-Web Development, - ITS 381 Topics in Information Technology - 2.
-ITS 410 Project Management, at UHWO - 15 credits of upper division electives from among the following focus areas.
-It is recommended that the student take at least 3 classes [9 credits] within one focus area: - Management Information Systems: - BUSA 332 Contemporary Business Issues - BUSA 345 Management Information Systems - BUSA 324 Business Law [BLAW 200 at KCC would not be upper division, but will be acceptable for this elective requirement.] - Business: - BUSA 300: Principles of Marketing - BUSA 318: Intermediate Managerial Accounting; - BUSA 321 Business Finance - BUSA 324 Business Law - [Note BUSA 318 and 321 require both ACC 201 and 202 as prerequisites.] - Management and/or Health Care Administration: - BUSA 435 Strategic Management - BUSA 462 Disaster Recovery & Business Continuity - PUBA 301 Health Care Administration - PUBA 302 Health Policy, Politics and Law - PUBA 306 Principles of Public Administration - BUSA/PUBA 480 Organizational Behavior [PSY 100 prerequisite] - Information Security: - ISA 320 Fundamentals of Secure Software Programming - ISA 330 Introduction to Proactive System Security - ISA 340 Introduction to digital Forensics - ISA 400 Management of Information Security - ISA 450 Modern Cyber Conflicts - Other 300-400 level ISA courses not used to meet other requirements.
+- 18 credits of 300-level courses from Kapi'olani Community College in IT, including: - ITS 324 PC & Network Security and Safeguards - ITS 327 Dynamic Hyper Text Markup Language (DHTML) - ITS 328 Advanced Database Programming with VB Net - ITS 344 Small Business Server Administration - ITS 347 Active Server pages-Web Development - ITS 381 Topics in Information Technology - Any other ITS 300 or 400 level ITS class not used to meet other requirements - 2.
+6 credits of 400-level courses at UHWO: - ISA 400 Management of Information Security - ITS 410 Project Management - 3.
+9 credits of upper division focus are electives in the following areas: - Business: - BUSA 300: Principles of Marketing - BUSA 318: Intermediate Managerial Accounting; - BUSA 321 Business Finance - BUSA 324 Business Law

+[Note BUSA 318 and 321 require both ACC 201 and 202 as prerequisites.]

+- Management and/or Health Care Administration:

+- BUSA 435 Strategic Management

+- BUSA 462 Disaster Recovery & Business Continuity

+- PUBA 301 Health Care Administration

+- PUBA 302 Health Policy, Politics and Law

+- PUBA 306 Principles of Public Administration

+- BUSA/PUBA 480 Organizational Behavior [PSY 100 prerequisite]

+- Information Security:

+- ISA 320 Fundamentals of Secure Software Programming

+- ISA 330 Introduction to Proactive System Security

+- ISA 340 Introduction to digital Forensics

+- ISA 400 Management of Information Security

+- ISA 430 Cybersecurity for SCADA

-4. Additional courses as needed to complete General Education and Graduation requirements for BAS and UHWO.
+- ISA 450 Modern Cyber Conflicts - Other 300-400 level ISA courses not used to meet other requirements. - 4.
+Additional courses as needed to complete General Education, BAS Core, and Graduation requirements for BAS at UHWO.